 It’s more about “trying to find out how Ayla was killed, why Ayla was killed, and where Ayla was killed,” the attorney said.

 Information such as sworn evidence from the people present in the home on the night Ayla disappeared could possibly help solve what happened to little girl.
-Reynolds hopes that the information and evidence brought forth in the civil trial will eventually lead to criminal charges against the personal responsible for her daughter’s disappearance.
+Reynolds hopes that the information and evidence brought forth in the civil trial will eventually lead to criminal charges for her daughter’s disappearance.

 “We’ve been at this for seven years,” Reynolds said on Monday, “so I’ve got to have hope somewhere.”